SerenaLynas/MinecraftIDsScraper/README.md

 # Examples

 ## List of IDs
-You can get a list of the IDs of the current version like so:
+You can get an array of the non-namespaced IDs of the current version like so:
 ```
 import { minecraftIDs } from 'mc-ids';